 You can use our Tile Calculator located above the Add to Cart button on all products, or call or email for assistance with determining how many tiles you will need.
 While determining how many tiles to order, you generally order extra for mistakes.
 However, with stainless tile, you eliminate the most common problem with ceramic, stone and glass tile…..breakage.
 Stainless steel tiles do not break or crack like regular tiles, so you will not likely need as many extra tiles.
 Usually, just a few extra tiles are needed to allow for the occasional bad measurement or cut.

-If you ordered too many or you simply changed your mind, we will refund the purchase price of the returned tile, not including shipping, as long as the tile still has the PVC cover in its original condition and we're able to put it back in stock for sale.
-Unfortunately we cannot refund any returns received 60 days after the Order Date.
+If you ordered too many or you simply changed your mind, we will refund the purchase price of the returned tile, minus a 25% restocking fee, as long as the tile still has the PVC cover in its original condition and we're able to put it back in stock for sale.
+Unfortunately we cannot refund any shipping charges or returns received 60 days after the Order Date.
 Custom orders cannot be returned or refunded.
 All fiberock-backed tiles are considered custom orders.
 If you wish to return your tiles, simply box them back up and ship to: Stainless Steel Tile - 215 Shamrock Industrial Blvd, Tyrone, GA 30290.
 Please email us the tracking information to ensure you receive proper credit for your return: Orders@stainlesssteeltile.com.

 First, we take the security of your personal information very seriously.
 We never record your credit card number.
 We do not write it down or store it on our computer.
 We process all payments through PayPal.
 The link is either through our website, via an encrypted transmission, or through PayPal’s virtual terminal.
 Again, credit card information (except the last four numbers) is not recorded on our system and is encrypted for transmission.
 We accept all major credit cards: Master Card, Discover, Visa and American Express.
 You can also pay using your PayPal account directly on our website.

 Of course.
 Click Here to sign in or register.